 However, any of the scenarios described above spell trouble for our national defense.

 If the objects never existed at all, military aircraft were diverted from important training at great public expense.
 Moreover, vital radar and imaging technology failed.
-If true, our most senior military aviators were not only confused, but awed, by birds or clouds.
+If true, military aviators were not only confused, but awed, by birds or clouds.
 In this scenario, we must prepare to accept that we have squandered significant national treasure only to achieve buffoonery.